vega/vega-lite/site/docs/encoding/sort.md

 {:#sort-field}

 2) Sorting by aggregated value of another "sort" field.
-In this case, `sort` is a __sort field definition object__, which has the following properties:
+In this case, `sort` is an __encoding sort field definition__, which has the following properties:

-{% include table.html props="field,op,order" source="SortField" %}
+{% include table.html props="field,op,order" source="EncodingSortField" %}

 3) Unsorted – `null` – The field is not sorted.
 This is equivalent to specifying `sort: false` in [Vega's scales](https://vega.github.io/vega/docs/scales/#sort).